 Although the causes of bipolar disorder are unknown, there is a strong familial pattern of inheritance, meaning there is likely to be a genetic basis.
 Stress, drug and alcohol abuse, and traumatic experiences, including childhood trauma, and known to trigger or exacerbate bipolar disorder.

 Type I bipolar disorder is generally treated with a mood-stabilising medication, and sometimes an anti-psychotic for manic periods, with emotional and psychological counselling as well to build up coping mechanisms.
 Keeping a diary of symptoms, moods, sleeping patterns and major life events or stressors can be very useful for yourself and healthcare team in controlling and treating bipolar disorder.

 DSM-5 criteria for a manic episode

-• A distinct period of abnormally and persistently elevated, expansive or irritable mood and abnormally increased activity and energy, lasting at least one week and present most of the day nearly every day (or any duration if hospitalisation is necessary).
+- A distinct period of abnormally and persistently elevated, expansive or irritable mood and abnormally increased activity and energy, lasting at least one week and present most of the day nearly every day (or any duration if hospitalization is necessary),.

 During this period three or more of the following symptoms have persisted (four if the mood is only irritable) representing a change from usual behaviour and present to a significant degree:

 - More talkative than usual or pressure to keep talking